KiyaiB/My-Portfolio/README.md

 DESCRIPTION

-As a programmer this is my portfolio resume. it is a showcase that brings to light my developing skills and to confidently prove that i can do what I talked about in my resume.
+As a programmer this is my portfolio resume.
+It is a showcase that brings to light my developing skills and to confidently prove that I can do what I talked about in my resume.

 SETUP/INSTALLATION REQUIREMENTS